Lee Wan-koo

-Lee Wan-koo (16 July 1950 – 14 October 2021) was a South Korean politician who briefly served as the prime minister of South Korea in 2015.
+Lee Wan-koo (16 July 1950 – 14 October 2021) was a South Korean politician who served as the prime minister of South Korea from February to April 2015.

 Biography

 Lee was born in 1950 in Bibong-myeon, Cheongyang, South Chungcheong Province.
 After graduating from Sungkyunkwan University, Lee worked as a public officer in the Economic Planning Board (current Ministry of Strategy and Finance) and later moved to the National Police Agency.
 From 1982 to 1984, he studied at Michigan State University in the United States and received an M. A. in Criminal Justice.
 From 1986 to 1989, Lee served as Consul for the Consulate General of the Republic of Korea in Los Angeles.

 In 1995, Lee entered into politics, joining the Democratic Liberal Party (later renamed as the New Korea Party).
 In the 1996 election, he was elected as a member of the National Assembly for the New Korea Party.
 In 1998, he joined the United Liberal Democrats, led by Kim Jong-pil.
 In the 2006 election, he was elected as the governor of South Chungcheong Province.
 He resigned as governor on 23 December 2009, as a protest against the Lee Myung-bak government.

 Lee was diagnosed with multiple myeloma, a type of blood cancer.
 After recovering, he was re-elected as a member of the National Assembly in a 2013 by-election.
 In May 2014, he became the floor leader of the ruling Saenuri Party.